 Sleep patterns and their relationship with academic performance have commonly been evaluated for children and adolescents.
 For example, several studies have found correlations between sleep behaviors and achievement (Dewald et al., 2010; Sadeh et al., 2003; Wolfson & Carskadon, 1998).
 Perfect, Levine-Donnerstein, Archbold, Goodwin, and Quan (2014) investigated the impact of sleep problems in children and adolescents and found that impaired sleep was predictive of lower reported grades and school problems.
 Based on a meta-analysis by Dewald et al. (2010) analyzing the impacts of sleep variables such as sleepiness, sleep quality, and sleep duration on cognitive functioning and academic performance in children and adolescents, it is clear that these influences are not necessarily the same across age groups and separate investigations are necessary to illuminate the specific impacts involved with older students.
 Accordingly, several researchers have focused on examining this relationship specifically in undergraduate students or across multiple age groups (Gilbert & Weaver, 2010; Gomes et al., 2011; Oginska & Pokorski, 2006; Pagel & Kwiatkowski, 2010; Trockel et al. 2002).

 Gilbert and Weaver (2010) postulated that sleep quality may have a more robust impact on academic performance than psychopathology.
-They noted that few university psychologists are assessing sleep when working with college students and that “sleep quality is seldom a direct target of therapeutic interventions” (pg.
+They noted that few university psychologists are assessing sleep when working with college students and that “sleep quality is seldom a direct target of therapeutic interventions” (p.
 298).
 Controlling for depression, the former authors evaluated the effects of sleep quality and sleep deprivation on the academic performance of university undergraduates.
 Participants (mean age = 19.46), screened to rule out depression, were provided multiple measures to determine a global sleep quality (GSQ) score.
 A significant negative correlation between GSQ and GPA was found, indicating that poorer sleep quality was associated with decreased performance.
 Sleep length was also found to be a predictor of GPA, in that lower sleep duration was also associated with lower GPA.
 Their findings suggest that impaired sleep significantly impacts academic performance independent of the influence of depression.
 The authors argue that sleep habits of undergraduate students are poor, and sleep education programs at the college level that focus on sleep hygiene may be beneficial.